Homepage > Blank SSA SS-5 Template

 Fact Name Description

-Purpose of SSA SS-5 The SSA SS-5 form is used to apply for a Social Security card in the United States.
+Purpose The SSA SS-5 form is used to apply for a Social Security card, which is necessary for tracking earnings and benefits.

-Submission Process The completed form may be submitted online, by mail, or in person at a Social Security office.
+Filing Method The completed SSA SS-5 form can be submitted online, by mail, or in person at a local Social Security office.

-Processing Time Typically, it takes about 10 to 14 business days to receive your Social Security card after processing.
+Processing Time Typically, it takes about 10 to 14 business days to receive a Social Security card after the form is processed.

 Steps to Filling Out SSA SS-5

 1. Obtain the SSA SS-5 form.
-You can download it from the Social Security Administration's website or request a paper form.
+This can be done online through the SSA website or by visiting a local SSA office.

-8. Complete the contact information.
-Enter your current address, including the street address, city, state, and ZIP code.
+5. Complete Section 4 with your current address, including city, state, and ZIP code.

-10. Submit the form.
-You can either mail your completed form to the address specified on the form or submit it online if applicable.
+10. Submit the completed form.
+You can mail it to the appropriate SSA office or deliver it in person.

 More About SSA SS-5